OctopusDeploy/blog/blog/2022-q2/ami-mappings-cloudformation/index.md

 ---
 title: Creating AMI mappings for CloudFormation
-description: Learn how to create region AMI mappings for use with CloudFormation Templates.
+description: As part of our Runbooks series, learn how to create region AMI mappings for use with CloudFormation Templates.
 author: matthew.casperson@octopus.com
-visibility: private
+visibility: public
-published: 2999-01-01-1400
+published: 2022-05-24-1400
 metaImage: blogimage-cloudformationmappings-2022.png
 bannerImage: blogimage-cloudformationmappings-2022.png
 bannerImageAlt: World globe with three oversized orange pins in different locations.
 isFeatured: false
 tags:
  - DevOps
+ - Runbooks Series
+ - Runbooks
  - AWS
  - CloudFormation
 ---

-Many of the services provided by AWS are specific to individual regions, and Amazon Machine Images (AMIs) are just one example.
+Many services provided by AWS are specific to individual regions, and Amazon Machine Images (AMIs) are just one example.
 While common AMIs are published to all regions, the AMI ID is unique per region.

 This presents a challenge when writing CloudFormation scripts, as the AMI ID passed to EC2 resources is region specific, making your template region specific as well.

-[Mappings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) can be used to write generic CloudFormation templates, allowing AMI IDs are mapped to a region and looked up when the template is deployed.
+[Mappings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) can be used to write generic CloudFormation templates, allowing AMI IDs to be mapped to a region and looked up when the template is deployed.
 Unfortunately, AMI IDs change frequently, and there are no easy mapping references to include in your templates.

-In this post, you'll learn how to generate an up-to-date mapping with the latest regional AMI IDs for inclusion in your CloudFormation templates.
+In this post, you learn how to generate an up-to-date mapping with the latest regional AMI IDs for inclusion in your CloudFormation templates.

 ## Prerequisites